Vultra-Technologies/Agile-Alpha/README.md

 Check out https://github.com/Vultra-Technologies/Devtop/tree/main to see what is going on with Devtop.

-For more Info, Check out /root/Whats-New.txt/ in Vubuntu.
+For more Info, Check out /root/Whats-New.txt/ in Vubuntu, or check out the .HTML file in the repository.

 For Detailed Instructions of how to install, Look at the files.